2014 Undergraduate Researchers and Mentors

-The Undergraduate Research Grants for the Environment (URGE) program provides a unique opportunity for teams of undergraduate students and their faculty mentors to utilize the West Michigan Biological Field Station for environmental and scientific research.
-The grants fund full-time summer research projects in the natural sciences, including biology, zoology, natural resource management, environmental science, chemistry, and geology.
+The Undergraduate Research Grants for the Environment (URGE) program provides a unique opportunity for teams of undergraduate students and their faculty mentors to utilize the Institute's West Michigan biological field station for environmental and scientific research.
+The undergraduate grants fund full-time summer research projects in the natural sciences, including biology, zoology, natural resource management, environmental science, chemistry, and geology.

 Grand Rapids Community College